Playfinity/playfinity-starter-android/README.md

-# Playfinity API Sample
+# Playfinity SDK Android Sample

-The SDK Sample is here to help customers get up and running with Playfinity SDK.
+This sample application is here to help customers get up and running with Playfinity SDK on Android.

 -------